USOPC Brand Guidelines

 • Company website

-• Environmental (signage on buildings, offices, conference rooms) Cannot be co-branded with a third-party organization.
+• Environmental (signage on buildings, offices, conference rooms), thought no co-branded with a third-party organization.

 • Promotional items (for internal use only, not for sale)